Collingwood’s municipal debt and 2014 budget

 Loading

 Humpty Dumpty sat on a wall, Humpty Dumpty had a great fall.
 All the king’s horses and all the king’s men Couldn’t put Humpty together again.
 That children’s nursery rhyme says a lot about the situation Toronto Mayor Rob Ford finds himself in, following the release of police reports, yesterday.
 The mayor is in, to put it politely, a pickle.
-Rather than reiterate all the brouhaha and the details of what the police reported, I direct you to read the CBC, Toronto Star, National Post, … click below for more ↓
+Rather than reiterate all the brouhaha and the details of what the police reported, I direct you to read the CBC, Toronto Star, National Post, Globe and Mail and even the notoriously pro-Ford Toronto Sun newspapers and websites.
+They all … click below for more ↓

 Random Acts of Kindness